 This is a review of Biltmore Hotel Mayfair.
 I am a Hilton Diamond member and one of the things that I find lacking is the top-end luxury hotels which in many places are non-existent with Hilton.
 In London, there are a couple of 5* Hiltons – the Bankside which is a great value option with a nice pool and good service.
 The other option is the Conrad which I generally find pretty disappointing apart from the lounge which is OK.

 So I was very excited when I heard that Hilton were opening a new very high-end hotel in Mayfair.
 The Biltmore is part of their revived LXR brand which at the moment only has the Habtoor Palace Dubai and the Zemi Beach house in Anguilla.
 LXR describes itself as delivering “There’s no such thing as average when you stay with LXR.
 Each stay is memorable because of our anticipatory personalized service” So did it live up to the hype?

-The hotel has a lovely location on Grosvenor Square in Mayfair.
+The Biltmore Hotel Mayfair in London has a lovely location on Grosvenor Square in Mayfair.
 Some of the rooms have a view over the square if you are willing to pay a little extra.
 It was less than 10 minutes walk to Oxford Street, Park Lane or Bond Street tube.

 Grosvenor Square had a beautiful display of lights when I was there.
 Some were in the form of white roses which you could buy to dedicate to someone which was lovely.

 There are two entrances to the hotel, the main one on and a smaller one on Grosvenor Square.
 I pulled up to the main entrance in a cab and the door was opened by the smiling doorman.
 He introduced himself by name, Sunday, and helped me with my bag to reception.
 After dropping me at reception he urged me to let him know if there was anything he could do for me.
 I don’t think you could ask for much more really on arrival.